Christmas Eve over Fireside

 Isaiah 53:1-12 ("Stricken, Smitten and Afflicted")

-And my friends, just as The Lord chose the foolish things of this earth --shepherds--through which to reveal His miracle on a hill in Bethlehem 2000 years ago this month, He has continued to use the ordinary--folks like you and me--to proclaim His good News, His love for all mankind, throughout this entire world, at Christmas and always.
-Not through kings, not through princes, not in bold print in the newspaper did He announce the incredible--but through the least likely of these, shepherds.
+And my friends, The Lord did indeed chose "the foolish things" of this world--the downcast, despised and lowliest of society --shepherds--through whom He revealed His Truth to all mankind, His miracle in Bethlehem, some 2000+ years ago.
+And He continues to use the ordinary--folks just like you and me--to proclaim His good News, to announce His love for all mankind throughout this entire world, at Christmas, and always-- Good News, sent NOT through kings, not through princes, not in bold print in newspapers--but through the least likely of these.

-Now may this God who loves you, the One who authored it all, the God of all creation, give you His own peace which surpasses understanding, comforting and reassuring you of His love, on this His birthday, both now and forevermore.
+Now may the Author of all creation, the God who still loves us, give you His own peace which surpasses understanding, comforting and reassuring you of His love, on His birthday--both now and forevermore.
+Amen.